Where the World comes to Learn

 Is the world getting smaller?
 Ours isn’t.
 For Mohawk International, the world of ideas never ceases to grow.
 Ideas about the world, from the worlds of learning and teaching, research and technology.
 The closer we come to understanding one another, the further our ideas go. <<Apply now>> <<Program list>>

 Mohawk is renowned for it's 'real-world' applied innovation culture, and provides future ready graduates with the skills required for today and the ability to prosper from tomorrow's opportunities.
 Below you will find links and resources to help guide you in choosing the right program, be it a postsecondary course or be upgrading your English skills.

-- Discover what our international graduates are saying!
+- Discover what our international graduates are saying in International Alumni Panel

-- Get the Online International Student Handbook (opens PDF, 6.5mb) for more information
+- Start your journey in Canada with International Student Handbook (opens PDF, 6.5mb)

 Using the drop downs below, explore Mohawk International at a glance!

 Programs and Eligibility

 English Training & Testing at the Language and Culture Centre